justADeni/ColorfulGUI/README.md

 then follow the documentation [here](https://github.com/xflyiwnl/ColorfulGUI/wiki)

+## Color in strings
+for more information on color formatting, [click here](https://github.com/M3II0/Spigot-Color-Utils)

 ## Communication
 If you need help, you can ask a question in our discord server - [discord](https://discord.gg/SKgdTX6ar5)